Monday April 9, 2012

 The next thing on the agenda for us was to go to Tucson Mountain Park.
 This was another place we had visited on our trip out in ’97.
 It was filled with steep mountains covered in saguaro cacti with a winding road running through it.
 We arrived there in late afternoon and while we didn’t have time to take in a sunset like when we were last here we drove up to a trail head and sat on one of the benches to enjoy the scenery.
 This time we were smart and packed beer for the trip so we each pulled out a can while letting the low lying sun wash over us.
 (No, alchohol is not permitted in the park, but we’re big time rebels) When the bottoms of the cans were dry we got back in the truck for our last stop of the day; old time photos and dinner at a steakhouse.
 Both were housed together in Trail Dust Town, a cheesey tourist Old Western area.
 I personally was excited to play dress up in one of the frilly gowns at watch my dad and Joe get old time mustaches painted on their faces.
 Going to reach for the handle on the door we saw a sign with the schedule ‘Closed Mondays’.
 I was a little disappointed to say the least and while the four of us were standing there wondering what to do next a couple and their dog came walking up the dirt road to tell us they’re open.
 It was the owners and I guess they happened to be out walking their dog at the same time we arrived.
 They opened shop and brought all of us inside.

-After going through the story that we had been here before and wanted to re-create a memory my mom and I were ushered behind a curtain with all the women’s costume’s while my dad and Joe stayed out in the main area to be fitted for coats and hats.
+After going through the story that we had been here before and wanted to re-create a memory my mom and I were ushered behind a curtain with all the women’s costume’s while my dad and Joe stayed out in the main area to be fitted for coats and hats – see more at the page.
 Behind the curtain were many frilly and lacy dresses, some conservative but also many for ladies of the evening.
 This was the route we were taking.
 After being shown many options we each picked one out and started changing into our costumes while rolling on fishnet stockings and lacing up black boots.
 We were each given a garter, choker necklace and some fancy head gear.
 When we stepped out into the shop again we could see the guys were almost fully dressed as well but needed a little extra facial hair drawn on by burning the end of a cork and using the black tip like chalk.
 Once we were deemed outlaws and hussies we were let to the set for positioning.
 None of us could remember how we were positioned the last time even though we had just looked at the last photo before leaving that morning, so we let the experts put us in a place they thought we’d look best.
 They even threw the dog into the mix free of charge.
 One of the great things that did change from the last time we were here is they’ve gone digital.
 Last time there was only one shot at the photo and if you had your eyes closed or were making a funny face it was too bad for you.
 This time they would snap a few pictures, bring us over to the computer where we could see them and then go back to fix things that didn’t look right.
 After about eight photos we decided on a winner and went back to change into our 21st century clothes while they boys wiped off their mustaches with baby wipes.

 By the time we were presentable to the modern day again they had already printed off our photos and were placing them in cardboard frames for us to take home.
 We thanked them for their time and told them hopefully we’d be back in 15 more years, maybe with some little kids in the mix.
 The last thing on the agenda for the night was a dinner at a steakhouse right across the dusty trail from the photo studio.
 It also had an Old West theme to it and as we were seated at our table I could tell there also must be a theme against wearing a neck tie to the joint because there were cut of ties nailed to all the walls.
 Most you could tell were worn by people who knew they would not be leaving the restaurant with it because the ones by our table were some of the tackiest ties I’ve ever seen.
 The one by me that took the prize was from the 80’s in an electric blue with hot pink and yellow accents and covered in computers and floppy discs.
 Totally radical.
 The menu was smaller than I thought it would be, but sticking with the Western theme I ordered a fillet mignon with beans and a glass of red wine.
 Ok, the whine should have been whiskey but I didn’t think I could shoot that back.
 The food was delicious with a juicy and tender steak and the beans were reminiscent of chili which was even better than the baked beans I was imagining them to be.
 It was a great end to a busy day and after spending the last 48 hours of traveling all over the state and taking in so many things I was ready for a more slow paced relaxing day tomorrow.